KatherineMichel/church-website-and-marketing-on-a-budget/changing_global_landscape.md

 http://en.wikipedia.org/wiki/List_of_countries_by_smartphone_penetration

-gauge the effectiveness of traditional and modern religious methods.
 Insight into tech trends and which channels could be the best to use to reach people locally, or perhaps even worldwide.